aspose-cells-cloud/Aspose.Cells-Products/cells/en/perl/saveas/gif-to-png/_index.md

 ---
-title: Save GIF as PNG API for Perl
+title: Save GIF as PNG using Perl
-description: Using Aspose.Cells Cloud SDK for Perl to save GIF format file as PNG format file.
+description: Utilizing Aspose.Cells Cloud SDK for Perl to save GIF format file as PNG format file.
-url: /perl/saveas/gif-to-png/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Perl API to save GIF as PNG" h2="Perl library to save GIF as PNG" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Perl.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save GIF as PNG" h2="Perl library for saving GIF as PNG" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Perl.
 This is a professional solution to save GIF as PNG and other document formats online using Perl." urlsection="saveas/gif-to-png/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a GIF file as PNG in Perl" >}}